Home ยป Recipes ยป Muffins

 Panel with 4 Pictures: First image: A white mixing bowl with dry ingredients including flour, brown sugar, and cinnamon.
 The ingredients are unmixed and arranged in separate piles within the bowl.
 In the background, there are bananas, cinnamon sticks, a small bowl of walnuts, and brown sugar on a red-striped kitchen towel.
 Second image: The same white mixing bowl with the dry ingredients fully mixed together, showing a uniform light brown color.
 The background remains consistent with bananas and other ingredients.
 Third image: The wet ingredients have been added to the dry mixture in the bowl.
 A white spatula with a wooden handle is placed in the bowl, ready to fold the wet and dry ingredients together.
 The same backdrop with bananas, cinnamon sticks, and walnuts remains visible.
 Fourth image: The mixture is partially combined, and chopped walnuts are being folded into the batter with the spatula.
 The batter is thick and speckled with the added nuts, and the background still includes bananas and other ingredients.

 In a small bowl, combine the chopped nuts of your choice, flour, sugar, and cinnamon.
 Stir to mix.
 Add the melted butter and stir until the mixture is evenly coated.
 Chopped walnuts are my favorite, but you can easily substitute pecans, almonds, or even hazelnuts for a different flavor profile.
-The topping adds a delightful crunch and a sweet, nutty contrast to the soft muffin base.
+The topping adds a crunch and a sweet, nutty contrast to the soft muffin base.

 Panel with 4 Pictures: First image: A white bowl filled with dry ingredients, including chopped walnuts, flour, sugar, and a sprinkle of cinnamon.
 The bowl is placed on a red-striped kitchen towel, surrounded by whole bananas, a small jar of cinnamon sticks, and a small bowl of walnuts.
 Second image: The dry ingredients in the white bowl are mixed together, creating a crumbly texture.
 The same red-striped kitchen towel, bananas, and cinnamon sticks are visible in the background.
 Third image: A hand holding a small white cup pours melted butter into the dry mixture in the bowl.
 The yellow butter is shown mid-pour.
 Fourth image: A hand using a small white spatula stirs the mixture, combining the melted butter with the dry ingredients to form a crumbly, moist topping.
 The background remains consistent with the previous images, including bananas and cinnamon sticks.

-Bake the Muffins
+Step 3: Bake the Muffins

 Bake for 7 minutes at 425ยบF, then reduce the oven temperature to 350ยบF and continue baking for another 15 minutes, or until a toothpick inserted into the center of the muffins comes out clean.
 The tops should spring back when gently pressed.
+I do this two-temperature method to help create tall, domed tops without drying them out.

 Let the muffins cool in the pan for 5 minutes before transferring them to a wire rack to cool completely.